It’s Final Exam Time: What’s a College Parent To Do?

 Should My Student Consider Deferring Enrollment for College?

 A student may decide to defer enrollment for any number of reasons.
-He may wish to travel or study abroad, to work to earn money to pay for tuition, to take a year to pursue a sport or hobby.
-The student may have health or family issues that need to be addressed, she may decide to take an extra, post-graduate year of study to increase skills or gain maturity, or the student may simply need a break from school in order to recharge and find focus.
+They may wish to travel or study abroad, to work to earn money to pay for tuition, to take a year to pursue a sport or hobby.
+The student may have health or family issues that need to be addressed, they may decide to take an extra, post-graduate year of study to increase skills or gain maturity, or the student may simply need a break from school in order to recharge and find focus.

 Read more